cobrowseio/cobrowse-docs-gitbook/sdk-features/full-device-capabilities/full-device-screen-sharing.md

 The Cobrowse.io SDK for Android will allow full device screen capture, including home screen, device settings, and everything else, just by toggling "full device mode" during an active session.

 {% hint style="info" %}
-These instructions also apply to Xamarin and .NET Android implementations.&#x20;
+These instructions also apply to .NET Android implementations.&#x20;
 {% endhint %}

 No extra integration work is required to use full device mode via our Android SDK.